issamiso/forcedx/README.md

 # forcedx
 Brute force  admin panel  or another sites
-It is a tool that makes guesses on any web page Brute force attack
+It is a tool that makes guesses on any web page Brute force attack version 2
 ## install
 ```
 apt update -y